 More Info Here

-The meal for two with a bottle of wine was super filling and delicious, and cost 122 lei plus tip.
+The meal for two with a bottle of wine was super filling and delicious and cost 122 lei / 30 usd plus tip.
 Ok… maybe the restaurant isn’t that cheap but you can definitely cut costs by not getting a 63 lei bottle of wine, choosing a different pasta (but don’t.
-It will blow your mind), or sharing a pizza instead.
+The truffle ravioli will blow your mind), or sharing a pizza instead.